javakishore-veleti/DataStrategy-FocusIng-On-Caring-For-People/README_Education_Indian_IAS_Trainer.md

-# Crafting a Data Strategy that Focuses on Caring for People Across Various Industry Domains
+# Crafting a Data Strategy that Focuses on Caring for People - Education IAS Indian Administrative Services

 This guide explores how a people-centric data strategy can be developed and implemented across different industry domains, such as enterprise focusing on education specifically in Indian Administrative Services (IAS) training.